Wed 3 Jan 2007

-Kate’s other suggestion was moulded polystyrene packaging because while we’ve covered loose polystyrene peanuts and sheets of foam, we haven’t mentioned those nasty squeaky environmental nightmares yet.
+Kate’s other suggestion was expanded polystyrene foam packaging because while we’ve covered loose polystyrene peanuts and sheets of foam, we haven’t mentioned those nasty squeaky environmental nightmares yet.

 Any ideas for moulded polystyrene that supports electrical stuff in transit?
 I can’t believe manufacturers aren’t forced to collect it, chibble it up and remould it into something else.
 Hate throwing it in the bin but what else can you do with it?